 Nicole M. O’Neal

-Nicole O’Neal will be joining Livesay & Myers, P.C. as an associate attorney in Fall 2018, practicing exclusively family law.
-Her practice will cover every type of family law matter in Virginia, including separation, divorce, custody, visitation and support cases.
+Nicole O’Neal is an attorney at Livesay & Myers, P.C., practicing exclusively family law.
+She is experienced in handling every type of family law matter in Virginia, including separation, divorce, custody and support cases.
 She is also one of the leading military divorce lawyers at Livesay & Myers, P.C.

 Originally from Rhode Island, Ms. O’Neal enlisted in the United States Navy in 2008 and served on active duty until 2015.
 Stationed in both Gulfport, Mississippi and Hampton Roads, Virginia, she completed two combat tours to Afghanistan, as well as an additional deployment to Japan focusing solely on humanitarian relief after the tsunami in 2011.